 After some time and practice we figured out how to account for angled shots.
 We found we preferred using the Improved Rifleman Rule.
 When you have an angled shot think back to your days in geometry class.
 The pythagorean theorem is a way to solve the problem if you have the correct variables.
 The Pythagorean theorem demonstrates the difference between the line of sight range and the actual horizontal range.
 The line of sight range will be greater than the actual horizontal range.
 This will cause you to shoot over your target regardless if the shot is up hill or downhill.
 The severity of the angle will exacerbate the effect.

-The easiest way to correct for an angled shot is to measure the angle, use a cheat sheet to find the correct cosine, once you know the cosine take your DOPE for the line of sight range and multiply that by the angle cosine.
-(A cosine is a way to express an angle in decimal form)
+The easiest way to correct for an angled shot is to measure the angle, use a cheat sheet to find the correct cosine, then multiply the line of sight range by the angle cosine.
+Doing that will give you a range that is corrected for the angle (a cosine is a way to express an angle in decimal form).

 Line of sight range = 600 yards